INCATools/ontology-access-kit/README.md

 ## Command Line

-There is currently a very limited CLI
+There is currently a very limited CLI.
+See [CLI docs](https://cmungall.github.io/obolib/cli.html)

-For demo purposes we will switch to the obolibrary/pronto backend, but any implementation can be used:
+### Search

+Use the pronto backend to fetch and parse an ontology from the OBO library, then use the `search` command

 ```bash
 obolib -i obolibrary:pato.obo search osmol